-We expect continued growth in our expenditures, particularly in connection with our research and development activities (including preclinical and clinical testing), commercialization of EYLEA and ZALTRAP, and capital expenditures.
+We expect continued growth in our expenditures, particularly in connection with our research and development activities (including preclinical and clinical testing), capital expenditures, and commercialization of EYLEA.
 We believe that our existing capital resources, funds generated by anticipated EYLEA net product sales, and funding for reimbursement of development costs that we are entitled to receive under our collaboration agreements will enable us to meet our projected operating needs for the foreseeable future.
-As described above, research and development expenses that we incur in connection with our ZALTRAP and antibodies collaborations are generally funded by Sanofi.
-In addition, as described above, we and Bayer HealthCare share agreed-upon development expenses that both companies incur in connection with our EYLEA collaboration.
+As described above, research and development expenses that we incur in connection with our ZALTRAP and antibodies collaborations are generally funded by Sanofi, except that following receipt of the first positive Phase 3 trial results for a codeveloped antibody drug candidate, subsequent Phase 3 trial-related costs for that drug candidate are shared 80% by Sanofi and 20% by us.
+In addition, as described above, we and Bayer HealthCare share (i) agreed-upon development expenses that both companies incur in connection with our EYLEA collaboration, and (ii) development costs under the initial development plan in connection with our PDGFR-beta antibody collaboration.

-In connection with our funding requirements, the following table summarizes our contractual obligations as of December 31, 2012.
+In connection with our funding requirements, the following table summarizes our contractual obligations as of December 31, 2013.
 These obligations and commitments assume non-termination of agreements and represent expected payments based on current operating forecasts, which are subject to change:

-Payments Due by Period (In millions) Total ess than ne year 1 to 3 years 3 to 5 years reater 1 5 years Convertible senior notes (1) \$ 430.0 \$ 7.5 \$ 15.0 \$ 407.5 Operating leases (2) 92.3 8.8 15.6 15.4 \$ 52.5 Capital leases 1.3 1.2 0.1 Purchase obligations (3) 237.1 191.2 44.7 1.2 Other long-term liabilities (4) 225.0 17.5 36.0 37.6 133.9 Total contractual obligations \$ 985.7 \$ 226.2 \$ 111.4 \$ 461.7 \$ 186.4
+Payments Due by Period L ess than ( Greater (In millions) Total o ne year 1 to o 3 years 3 to o 5 years tha n 5 years Convertible senior notes (1) \$ 422.5 \$ 7.5 \$ 415.0 Operating leases (2) 117.6 10.9 19.8 \$ 19.0 \$ 67.9 Purchase obligations (3) 458.8 353.9 84.2 20.7 Other long-term liabilities (4) 304.3 17.7 36.6 38.2 211.8 Total contractual obligations \$ 1,303.2 \$ 390.0 \$ 555.6 \$ 77.9 \$ 279.7